-More than 15 years ago I read somewhere an article about how every person will be in the future their own brand and has to sell themselves to potential clients or employers.
-I don’t remember what the article said in detail or who wrote it, but one thing stuck to my mind till today:
+More than 15 years ago, I read somewhere an article about how every person will be their brand in the future and has to sell themselves to potential clients or employers.
+I don’t remember what the article said in detail or who wrote it, but one thing stuck to my mind until today:

 The author was right.
-I remember an applicant wasn’t hired for a developer position, because some embarrassing photos appeared after HR researched the candidate.
+I remember an applicant wasn’t hired for a developer position because embarrassing photos appeared after HR researched the candidate.
 Better curate your content carefully.

-Even people with high alertness to privacy can often not prevent other people from posting things about them without their knowledge.
-How easy it is to find university project work, or family and friend connections by just browsing for a few minutes.
+Even people with high alertness to privacy cannot prevent other people from posting things about them without their knowledge.
+It is easy to find university project work or family and friend connections by browsing for a few minutes.
 Experts can find out much more by looking into archives, searching reverse for images, or analyzing writing styles with AI to find other texts of the author.

-This is the reason why I started curating my content years ago.
-The advantages are visible to me now: Not only are my domains very valuable in regards to SEO find-ability and ranking, but I also landed a bunch of interesting projects.
-I sold licenses for multiple photos, wrote an article for a print magazine, work by me was exhibited in a gallery, and I worked as a consultant for two TV documentaries, to name a few.
-I got into contact with hundreds of interesting people who contacted me and recruiters regularly send me offers.
+This is the reason I started curating my content years ago.
+The advantages are visible to me now: Not only are my domains valuable regarding SEO find-ability and ranking, but I additionally landed several interesting projects.
+I sold licenses for multiple photos, wrote an article for a print magazine, work by me was exhibited in a gallery, and worked as a consultant for two TV documentaries, to name a few.
+I got into contact with hundreds of fascinating people who contacted me and recruiters regularly send me offers.

 To build a personal brand on the internet, a domain is essential.
-Keep in mind that you can’t change it later easily, because the age of your domain is connected to how good you’ll be found.
+Keep in mind that you can’t change it later without effort because the age of your domain is connected to how good you’ll be found.

 I own three websites: stefanimhoff.de, imhoff.name (redirected to the former) and kogakure.de.
-My oldest website is 23 years old and has an around 50,000 unique visitors per month (I don’t use site analytics anymore, those are a few year old numbers).
+My oldest website is 23 years old and has around 50,000 unique visitors per month (I don’t use site analytics anymore, those are a few years old numbers).

-I never had consistent personal branding before; I used different designs, different logos, different fonts on each website.
-The only “consistent” element was a bamboo theme on my website kogakure.de since 2002.
+I never had consistent personal branding before; I used different designs, different logos, and different fonts on each website.
+The only “consistent” element was a bamboo theme on my website, kogakure.de, since 2002.

 I started using a Japanese seal (落款, rakkan) an artist carved for me around 2010.
-In 2014 I developed it into a logo.
-In recent days I use it less often and only sparingly around my websites (in the Favicon and in social media preview banners).
+In 2014, I developed it into a logo.
+Lately, I use it now less and sparingly around my websites (in the Favicon and social media preview banners).

-In 2017 I became unhappy with my personal website.
+In 2017, I became unhappy with my website.
 It wasn’t my taste (never was) and I couldn’t look at it anymore.

 I decided to create a website that reflects my personality, my love for Japanese culture, Japanese philosophy, aesthetics, art, and design.

-I researched very, very, very deep and long into the topic of Japanese aesthetics and read more than 15 books about Japanese design, colors, and aesthetics.
+I researched long into the topic of Japanese aesthetics and read more than 15 books about Japanese design, colors, and aesthetics.
 I even created this mind-map to collect my research.
 I read classics like In Praise of Shadows by Jun’ichirō Tanizaki, Reflections On Japanese Taste: The Structure of Iki by Kuki Shūzō.
-I also read everything from Kenya Hara and a lot of other books.
+I additionally read everything from Kenya Hara and plenty of other books.